Robin says: HOLY SAD GOODBYE to the ecommerce side of MoonatMidnight.

 The Birth of an Icon: How Superman's Original Costume Became Legendary

-When Superman first exploded onto the scene in 1938's Action Comics #1, he wasn't just a new breed of superhero - he was a pioneer of a whole new visual language for heroic icons.
+When Superman first exploded onto the scene in 1938's Action Comics #1, he wasn't just a new breed of superhero; he was a pioneer of a whole new visual language for heroic icons.
 Superman's distinctive red, blue, and yellow costume design was boldly outstanding on the newsstands of the day, demanding attention and searing itself into the minds of readers.
 More than 80 years later, it remains one of the most recognizable and influential superhero costumes ever created.

 Siegel Shuster Early Illustration of Superman 1930s with color